 It serves as a fun icebreaker and increases interpersonal interactions and understanding.
 The game can be played indoors or outdoors and does not need any prior preparation.

-How Many players Needed for 2 truth and a lie?
+How Many Players Needed for 2 Truths and a Lie?

 The ideal number of people for the game is six to ten.